CoquenBolz/PINN_WAVE_EQN/README.md

 # PINN_WAVE_EQN

-This follows greatly from https://github.com/okada39/pinn_wave/blob/master/README.md with the exceptions that the classes network and pinn are consolidated to function in main.py
+This follows greatly from https://github.com/okada39/pinn_wave/blob/master/README.md with the exceptions that the classes network and pinn are consolidated to be functions in main.py

 # Version